mrnorman/YAKL/README.md

     array_dev_c(j,i) = 0;
   });

+  // Fortran-style for loops go (by default) from 1,bnd
+  // The implied loop ordering is always right-most index is the innermost loop
   // do j = 1 , ny
   //   do i = 1 , nx
   yakl::fortran::parallel_for( yakl::fortran::Bounds<2>(ny,nx) , YAKL_LAMBDA (int j, int i) {